 But which is best?

-The most recommended pair of casual shoes for both leisure and competitive riders, riding boots are designed specifically for the comfort and safety of the rider.
+As the most recommended style for both leisure and competitive riders, riding boots are designed specifically for the comfort and safety of the rider.

 Most of these boots rise past the ankle and other hugs just below the knee to protect the calf.

-They are made from high-quality materials like water and weatherproof leather and they have skid-proof soles, built-in padding, extra cushioning and toe shifters for optimum protection.
+They are made from high-quality materials like weatherproof leather and they have skid-proof soles, built-in padding, extra cushioning and toe shifters for optimal protection.

-Motorcycle riding boots don’t focus on fashion, so don’t expect for them to look as good as your sneakers.
+Many motorcycle riding boots focus on function over form, so don’t expect for them to look as good as your sneakers.